Bouchard Père & Fils - Monthélie 1er Cru Les Duresses Domaine 2021

 Wine rated (2022 guide) 89-91/100

-Monthélie Les Duresses 1er Cru 2021 comes from a 1.8-hectare south-facing slope, one of the last to be harvested.
-On the nose, scents of wild strawberry and cranberry with a hint of dried rose petals.
-The palate is supple and fresh, with good acidity.
+The Monthélie Les Duresses 1er Cru 2021 comes from a 1.8-hectare south-facing hillside, one of the last to be harvested.
+The nose offers aromas of wild strawberry and cranberry with a hint of dried rose petals.
+The palate is supple and fresh, with lovely acidity.
 This wine has much more complexity and nuance than the Village, with a palpable minerality on the finish.
-Worth discovering.
+Well worth discovering.

 James Suckling